Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras under surgery

-\begin{remark} We discuss constant disks on the handle region; these will be needed later to prove the invariance of the potential. \begin{enumerate} \item On the pre-surgered side, there are two constant disks $u_\pm: S \to X$ in the case $\dim(L_0) > 2$.
-The first constant disk $u_-$ with inputs $x,\ol{x}$ and output $\sigma_{n,-}$, while the second $u_+$ has inputs $\ol{x}, x$ and output $\sigma_{n,+}$.
-We assume that the cellular approximation maps each cell to a combination of products of cells in the closure of that cell.
-Then
+\begin{remark} We discuss constant disks on the handle region; these will be needed later to prove the invariance of the potential.
+On the pre-surgered side, there are two constant disks